 Exam scores will not be revealed until the candidate's application has been approved.
 An applicant who fails one or more portions of the CPL examination has the opportunity to retake those portions within two years from the date of the exam.
 A candidate may only retake any portion of the exam twice.
 Failure to pass any part during the two retakes will require the candidate to reapply for approval, pay the required fees and retake the entire CPL examination.

-Retakes may be scheduled at AAPL Headquarters in Fort Worth, Texas, through your local certification chairman or at any AAPL exam site by contacting Joanne Stoy at (817) 847-7700 or JStoy@landman.org.
+Retakes may be scheduled at AAPL Headquarters in Fort Worth, Texas, through your local certification chairman or an approved CPL proctor in good standing at any AAPL exam site by contacting Joanne Stoy at (817) 847-7700 or JStoy@landman.org.

-The CPL application fee is $75, with a $100 recertification fee due every five years.
+The CPL application fee is $75.
 All applicable certification, recertification and record maintenance fees are established by the AAPL executive committee by a majority vote of those present and may be changed as deemed appropriate at any time.